 - · Please do not leave perishable food items in lockers overnight. - Each student will be assigned one locker and may not switch lockers with another student or use more than the one that is assigned. - Do not put stickers on the inside or outside of lockers.
 Magnets, paper, or cardboard may be used to attach decorations. - Everything brought to school on a regular basis must fit in a locker with the door shut.
-Backpacks that do not fit into the lockers are not permitted. - Attachments to the outside of lockers are not permitted. - · A locker cleaning charge will be assessed if a locker needs to be cleaned or is damaged at the end of the year. - We strongly advise students not to bring valuables to school. - If a Middle School student wishes, he/she can attach a combination lock to a locker, but must give the combination to the Office Manager.
-Only combination locks are permitted. - Bathrooms may not be used to store personal belongings. - Musical instruments must be stored in the music room, not in the hallway.
-Instruments left in the hallway will be moved to the office and must be collected there by the student/owner.
+Backpacks that do not fit into the lockers are not permitted. - · Attachments to the outside of lockers are not permitted. - A locker cleaning charge will be assessed if a locker needs to be cleaned or is damaged at the end of the year. - · We strongly advise students not to bring valuables to school. - · Bathrooms may not be used to store personal belongings. - Musical instruments must be stored in the music room, not in the hallway.
+Instruments left in the hallway will be moved to the reception area and must be collected there by the student/owner.